NIVANorge/Mobius2/docs/mobius2docs/math_format.md

 <identifier> : <block>
 ```

-If you within that or a nested block write `iterate <identifier>`, the function evaluation skips back to the start of that block.
+If you within that or a nested block reach an `iterate <identifier>` statement, the function evaluation skips back to the start of the block with that tag.

 You can also update the value of a local variable using the syntax